 11 Judah then said to his daughter-in-law Tamar, “Live as a widow in your father’s household until my son Shelah grows up.”
 For he thought, “He may die too, just like his brothers.”
 So Tamar went to live in her father’s household.
 (Genesis 38:6-11)

-Most people just read verses 8-10 which is not enough for most people to understand the pull context.
-I will now go verse by verse to explain this riddle.
+Most people just read verses 8-10 which is not enough for them to understand the full context.

 Genesis 38:6-7 Judah’s first son married Tamar, but unfortunately he did not live long enough to impregnate his wife.
-This is a problem for a few reasons.
-1st, Tamar has no heir to inherit Er’s land or possessions.
+This is a problem because Tamar has no heir to inherit Er’s land or possessions.
 Women could not inherit things usually.
-Though, special cases existed when appealed to judges.
-This is why it was expected common practice for the brother of the deceased husband to have a son with her.
+Though, special cases existed when appeals were made to judges.
+This is why it was an expected practice for the brother of the deceased husband to have a son with her.
+It’s referred too as a Levirite duty.

 Genesis 38:8-9 Onan was the brother of Er, and it was now his responsibility to have a son with her.
 If he did not do so then it would be the nearest kin’s job, but no nearer kin existed (Genesis 38:11).
 So Onan was charged with the task to produce offspring with his brother’s wife and he shamefully and selfishly decided not to because he knew the son would not belong to him.
 This means he would not inherit his brother’s land or belongings but his brother’s surrogate son would.